maxxxmo/train_scanner/README.md

 - .gz format: A compression format
 - .h5 Organisation of the dataset in a hierarchical data format.
 I can extract ditinc part if I need

+***For the beginning i will only do detection without using sign offtrack so the dataset is only composed of ontracks images to make a model easier to train***

 ## Organisation
 From the Arxchiv and jupyter we can sum up the organisation as:
 ![dataset diagram](images/dataset-diagram.png)